 However, if you’re planning a trip to Costa Rica, don’t skip a visit to La Fortuna Waterfall.
 As one of Costa Rica’s most spectacular waterfalls, La Fortuna Waterfall emerges from the Fortuna River and plummets an impressive 246 feet (76 meters) into a pool below!

-On a visit to La Fortuna Waterfall, you will see why more than 100,000 visitors make the trip to the pristine jungle waterfall each year.
+After visiting La Fortuna Waterfall, I can see why more than 100,000 visitors make the trip to the pristine jungle waterfall each year.
 A short hike through the lush rainforest will take you right to the plummeting falls, where you can enjoy the sights and sounds of nature.
-Visitors can even pack a swimsuit and enjoy a leisurely swim in the picturesque jade-colored pools at the base of the falls.
+You can even pack a swimsuit and enjoy a leisurely swim in the picturesque jade-colored pools at the base of the falls – one of my favorite parts!

 La Fortuna Waterfall is one of the best things to do in Costa Rica for a good reason – the stunning natural surroundings and majestic falls will allow you to experience the magic of Costa Rica’s Central Valley.